 Lobulated renal contour with multiple internal cysts of varying sizes and shapes: the renal parenchyma is usually fibrous and echogenic with absent or small hilar vessels.
 The cysts typically cluster and are non-communicating.
-Real time imaging is extremly useful to exclude any communication with the ureter and between each other.
+Real time imaging is extremely useful to exclude any communication with the ureter and between each other.

-Particularly useful in the hydronephrotic form to assess for associated obstructive uropathy.
-May show some flow to the kidney and possible cortical uptake, generally a void is seen on the renal bed compared to the contralateral side, excretion is never seen.
+MAG3 or DTPA scan: particularly useful in the hydronephrotic form to assess for associated obstructive uropathy.
+Although it may show some flow to the kidney and possible cortical uptake, generally a void is seen on the renal bed compared to the contralateral side, excretion is never seen.